deifyinfocommsolutions/deifyassessments71_dfy/README.md

-# deifyassessments71_dfy
-Deify Assessments Portal for iBeads
+Deify Assessments and Portal for ibeads